Taist/taist_docs/index.rst

 Taist exists as a service for cloud application vendors that is plugged directly into cloud applications to make them extendable.

-Also it can be used via browser extension by any person to extend any cloud application even if its vendor does not use Taist as a service.
+Also you can use it via browser extension to extend any cloud application not depending on its vendor - for example, boost up Gmail, Github or any other application you use.

 Whom is it for:
 ---------------